oneirocosm/webgpu-wave-eqn/README.md

 [] The ability to upload a wall texture from the page [] Click and Hold for bigger wave
 [] Click and drag for moving source
+[] Configurable options such as canvas size and wave speed